MohamedCheykh/Tindog-Project/README.md

 This is my Bootstrap practice project!
-I used this project to duplicate an already made website using HTML, CSS, and Bootstrap.
+It's a website using HTML, CSS, and Bootstrap.